 Hair Loss Treatment

-If you have suffered significant hair loss and would like an immediate solution, consult our hair loss specialists at the Simone Thomas hair loss clinic in Reading.
+If you have suffered significant hair loss and would like an immediate solution, consult our hair loss specialists at the Simone Thomas hair loss clinic in Bournemouth.
 We will work with you to find your ideal hair loss solutions, from human hair wigs, hair extensions or an integrated lace system.